koor-tech/handbook.koor.tech/docs/people-ops/recruiting.md

 6. Why don't you offer options/equity?
     1. We view this as a huge opportunity, but one that will take a while to mature.
 We envision a product with a large footprint and know that cities take a while to decide on and adopt new technology.
 This kind of opportunity better suits a visionary investor than a traditional venture capitalist.
 We're therefore structured as a sole-proprietorship LLC and our aim is to demonstrate product-market fit and a clear roadmap that warrants larger investment from outside investors.
 When we achieve this we will reconsider distributing equity to employees.
 7. Have you specified growth targets and timelines?
 How well are you doing against those goals?
-    1. Please see details on our [goals page](https://handbook.koor.tech/company/goals/#company-goal)
+    1. Please see details on our [vision page](https://koor.tech/development-roadmap/)
-    2. Please see progress against top-line goals from our latest "Progress Update" from our [YouTube Playlists](https://youtube.com/channel/UCALY7l5iisNVrEyvLgQa3ig/playlists).
+    2. Please see progress against top-line goals from our latest "Office Hours" from our [YouTube Playlists](https://www.youtube.com/playlist?list=PLns6hdNQZpizxgX7cQzzEiC2bq3TLd-aY).
 8. Is there a defined process that will guide how customers will transition from the current partnership status to revenue generating status?
     1. Our plan is to grow revenue along with our partner cities' revenue.
 This aligns our incentives with the theirs: to create economic growth.
-As an end-to-end platform ([see vision here](https://docs.google.com/presentation/d/1c-Ci9QVSc-H0vwtelS0mL4Ka5v2kbzr-1BfOSfLp4d4/edit#slide=id.g5137e6e1a9_0_244)) there are many opportunities to monetize.
+As an end-to-end platform ([see vision here](https://koor.tech/development-roadmap/)) there are many opportunities to monetize.
 We work with our partners to consider the best approach for them, and have explored transactions, revenue share, and monthly fees based on population.

 ## Tips for a successful interview